Ali-zaher/bikeshare/README.md

 displays statistics on the total and average trip duration
 display total travel time
 displays statistics on bikeshare users
-isplay counts of user types
+display counts of user types
 ## Main function
 a main function is used to loop through the used functions and restart on user's command